taz77/otrs-freshdesk-migration/README.md

 2. Edit values in newly created config.php (refer to in code documentation).
 2. Run script: php migrateotrs.php

+**NOTE**: You probably should turn off email notifications to your customers in Freshbooks to make sure no emails are sent.

 ##Repeating process##
 More than likely you will have to run this process many times due to the API limit.
 I cannot provide instruction on that because it depends on the operating